HarryPeach/DuplicatiIndexer/README.md

 ## How do I use it?

 1. Install [Python 3](https://python.org) and [Poetry](https://python-poetry.org/)
-2. Run `poetry install` in the project root dir
+2. Run `poetry install` in the project root directory
 3. Retrieve the `filelist.json` file from the backup's `*.dlist.zip` archive
 4. To create an index:
    1. Run `poetry run python -m jsonpy create [input] [output]`